 Goal setting and achievement will eventually become a habit, but keep in mind that new habits don’t form overnight.
 A new study from the European Journal of Social Psychology concludes that on average it takes 66 days for repeated action to turn into one.
 For this reason, treat scheduled goals as if they were an appointment with an important client.
 Furthermore, avoid rescheduling or dismissing them.

 Being a leader with a clear vision and strategy for the future helps keep the company sustainable and on track for continued growth.
-When business professionals excel at goal setting, they better serve their companies, providing them with the clarity and framework they need for success.
+When business professionals excel at setting goals, they better serve their companies, providing them with the clarity and framework they need for success.
 Living by example, however, is one of the best ways leaders show their teams how to set and achieve their goals.

 Find out more about being a great model of leadership in action by reading this article next: